 - 2 eggs

-Melt the butter and allow to cool a little.
+- Melt the butter and allow it to cool a little.

-Turn batter into prepared pan and bake for 1 hour and 20 or 30 minutes or until a fork inserted into the centre comes out clean.
+- Turn batter into prepared pan and place into preheated oven.
+Cover with foil after about an hour.
+Bake for 1 hour and 30- to 1 hour and 45-minutes or until a fork inserted into the centre comes out clean.
+On an instant-read thermometer, the centre should have reached 205°F (96° C).
 Cool thoroughly on a wire rack.

 - Remove loaf from pan and parchment paper.
 Wrap in fruit juice-moistened cheesecloth.
 Overwrap with foil or store in a plastic bag.
 Store in refrigerator 2 - 4 weeks before serving.
 Remoisten cheesecloth once a week.

 - This is a dense cake and must be baked slowly in the middle of the oven, so the bottom and sides don't get burned before the centre is done.